 Best Time to Use Tipalti

-For a growing business in most industries, the best time to use Tipalti AP and global partner payments automation software to pay independent contractors, freelancers, partners, and other suppliers is as soon as you implement it.
+For a growing business in most industries, the best time to use Tipalti AP and mass payments automation software to pay independent contractors, freelancers, partners, and other suppliers is as soon as you implement it.
 The implementation timeline can be within weeks, especially if you purchase and optionally use Tipalti Implementation Services.